chetnashah/javawork/androidbasics/Activity.md

 * onResume

+## Activity/task launch after process death

+Lets say we have activities: A->B->C, we press home and task moved to background.

+Now we open a lot more apps and our app process is killed/evicted.

+If we relaunch the app or go from recents, which activity is opened?
+Ans: **The innermost activity where the user left off**, e.g. in this case **C activity**.
+Also note: A and B are not started at this point, only C.

+//TODO verify with code.

 ## Launch modes

 ### Standard

-Multiple activities allowed, even if same activity present on top
+Multiple activities allowed, even if same activity present on top.
+E.g. A->B->C->C->C is fine

 ### Singletop